Complaints against a councillor

 Our councillors are expected to live up to high standards of behaviour and demonstrating that they do so underpins public confidence in local democracy.

-The Ethics Committee has a statutory responsibility for promoting high standards in local councillors, which it does through training and assisting councillors in their understanding of the Code of Conduct and Principles of Standards in Public Life.
+The Governance Committee has a statutory responsibility for promoting high standards in local councillors, which it does through training and assisting councillors in their understanding of the Code of Conduct and Principles of Standards in Public Life.

 The committee is made up of seven councillors and two non-voting representatives from parish councils.
 One other important aspect of the ethical framework in the area is the Independent Person.
 This is a person appointed by the council to give a view on any complaints before a final decision is taken.
 The appointed person is completely independent from the council and is selected after a public advertisement.